Electric Vehicle Chargepoint Grants

 Annual limits include:

-• 200 grants for residential properties
+• up to 200 sockets per year for residential properties

-• 100 grants for commercial properties
+• 100 applications commercial properties

 Further details on how to apply for Electric Vehicle Chargepoint and Infrastructure grants for landlords